 Changing your view of the schedule helps you better visualize upcoming shifts.
-The Scheduler supports three types of views:
+The Scheduler offers three types of views:

 - Time views determine the time period that you’re viewing.

-- Color views determine whether the schedule is colored based on shift colors or position colors.
+- Color views determine whether the schedule is colored-coded based on shift colors, position colors, or job site colors.

-The Scheduler allows you to view the schedule by week (default), day, or month.
+The Scheduler allows you to view the schedule by week (default), day, 2 weeks, or month.
 Switch between time views using the view dropdown above the schedule.
 Click Down icon to switch between Day, Week, 2 Week or Month view.

 When you’re viewing a particular day, week, or month:

-- Click < to go back and > to go forward.
+- Click Left arrow button to go back and Right arrow button to go forward.

 - Click Calendar button to jump to a specific day.

 - Click Today to return to the current day.

 Click Down icon in the upper-right corner of the Scheduler, then select Week to view and manage the schedule one week at a time.